June 2022 Afghanistan earthquake: Afghanistan

 Bakhtar News Agency said there were at least 1,150 deaths and 1,600 wounded.
-The United Nations (UN) cited a death toll of 1,039 and 2,949 people were injured.
+The United Nations (UN) cited a death toll of 1,039 and 2,949 people injured.
 Among the casualties were 230 dead and 591 injured children.
-It is the deadliest earthquake in Afghanistan since 2002, when over 2,000 people were killed near Nahrin.
-About 10,000 homes were partially or totally destroyed.
+It is the deadliest earthquake in Afghanistan since 2002, when over 1,200 people were killed in Baghlan Province.
+About 10,000 homes were either partially or totally destroyed.

 Poor construction practices and building materials contributed to the high death toll.
-Seismologist Lucy Jones said the distruction was attributed to the shallow earthquake focus and epicenter in a densely populated, landslide-risk area where buildings made of wood and mud are not earthquake-resistant.
-Weeks of heavy rain prior to the earthquake weakened the structural integrity of homes.
+Seismologist Lucy Jones said the destruction was attributed to the shallow earthquake focus and epicenter in a densely populated, landslide-risk area where buildings made of wood and mud are not earthquake-resistant.
+Weeks of heavy rain prior to the earthquake had also weakened the structural integrity of homes.
+Many houses constructed primarily of wood and mud were razed to the ground.
+Heavy rain and the earthquake also contributed to landslides that added to the destruction.

-More than 25 villages were nearly decimated.
-Schools, hospitals, homes and mosques collapsed.
-Among the fatalities, 738 were from Paktika, 381 others in Paktia, 40 in Khost and five in Nangarhar.
+More than 25 villages were almost decimated; schools, hospitals, homes and mosques collapsed.
+Among the fatalities included 738 from Paktika, 381 in Paktia, 40 in Khost and five in Nangarhar.

 In Urgun, a major town in Paktika Province, up to 40 bodies were recovered.
-In Gayan District of Paktika Province, approximately 1,800 homes or 70 percent of the district's homes were destroyed and 238 people were killed.
+In Gayan District, approximately 1,800 or 70 percent of the district's homes were destroyed and 238 people died.
 An additional 393 others were injured.
-In the village of Gayan, the local clinic with the capacity of five patients was heavily damaged.
+In the village of Gayan, the local clinic with a capacity for five patients was heavily damaged.
 Of the 500 patients admitted, 200 died.
-In Barmal District of Paktika, at least 500 people died and a thousand others were injured.
+In Barmal District, at least 500 people died and a thousand others were injured.
 At least 450 homes were destroyed in the district.
-Sixty-six schools were destroyed, 76 students were killed, and 149 more were injured across Gayan, Nika, Barmal and Zerok districts.
+Sixty-six schools were destroyed, 76 students died, and 149 others were injured across Gayan, Nika, Barmal and Zerok districts.

 In Khost Province, at least 600 homes were destroyed.
-In Spera District, closest to the epicenter, 40 residents died and 95 were injured.
-At least 416 homes were destroyed in the district.
+In Spera District, closest to the epicenter, 40 residents died and 95 others were injured.
+A total of 500 homes were destroyed in the district; the village of Afghan-Dubai was the worst affected.

-Thirty Pakistani displaced persons, who had shifted across the border to Afghanistan while Operation Zarb-i-Azb was underway in North Waziristan, were among those killed in Afghanistan.
-A total of 500 homes were destroyed in the district.
-Many houses constructed primarily of wood and mud were razed to the ground.
-Heavy rain and the earthquake contributed to landslides that destroyed entire hamlets.
-A Taliban official later urged aid agencies to send aid to the area to prevent further catastrophe.
-Several apartment buildings in the affected provinces were destroyed.
+Thirty Pakistani displaced persons who had shifted across the border to Afghanistan while Operation Zarb-i-Azb was underway in North Waziristan were among those killed in Afghanistan.